Hospital Finances Brutal Last Year? Here are 5 Financial Must-Do’s.

 Even before the Covid pandemic, many U.S. hospitals and health care systems faced difficult financial circumstances.
 Covid made finances even tougher, contributing to declining volumes and revenues, higher expenses and significantly reduced margins.
 According to a recent report, hospital operating margins were down 55.6% in 2020 compared with 2019, excluding federal CARES funding, and down 16.6% with CARES.

 - Sensibly plan for the next pandemic – The Covid pandemic and its resulting surge in very sick and contagious Covid patients caught most U.S. hospitals flat-footed, due largely to an industry emphasis on near-term cost containment, not long-term emergency preparedness.
 The result?
 Emergency departments unable to instantly isolate potential Covid carriers.
 Insufficient temporary ICU capacity.
 Outdated admission, treatment and discharge protocols.
 Hospitals spent enormous sums to quickly try to address these deficiencies in order to treat patients.
 Hospitals have learned some hard and costly lessons from the pandemic, including how to better-prepare themselves for the next infectious disease outbreak, whenever it may be.
-Potential changes to mitigate the financial and clinical impact of such a scenario range from the pricey, including new or redesigned multi-functional clinical spaces and specialized HVAC systems, to less-costly yet critical, like revised surge capacity and infection control protocols.
+Potential changes to mitigate the financial and clinical impact of such a scenario range from the pricey, including new or redesigned multi-functional clinical spaces and specialized HVAC systems, to less costly yet critical, like revised surge capacity and infection control protocols.
 At a minimum, hospitals should be budgeting for a potential future pandemic surge, down to the department level, as well as have plans in place to rapidly change staffing, as needed.
 Thought should also go to addressing likely future supply chain needs and constraints, and the bottom-line impact of non-labor costs.

 - Increase financial and clinical alignment – If the Covid pandemic offered any long-term lessons, it pointed out the need for a hospital’s CFO and financial team to regularly communicate with clinical leadership.
 These conversations should candidly detail the current and projected financial condition of the organization, explain the likelihood of potential financial scenarios impacting the system and outline current clinical practices impacting finances.
 Furthermore, organizations should be re-budgeting and re-planning for the current fiscal year as well as next fiscal year.
 All involved should know and be tracking key financial performance metrics such as monthly cash, revenue by department, denials, and payer mix.
 Emphasis should be placed on maximizing revenue capture in higher-profit areas.
 Hospitals should work with their commercial and public payers to reduce or eliminate denied claims, which delay reimbursement and cost additional resources to rework.